 3.8 Assistance.
 Taking into account the nature of processing and the information available to Tinybird, Tinybird will assist Customer when reasonably requested in relation to Customer’s obligations under Data Protection Laws with respect to:

 3.9 Data Subject Requests.
-Taking into account the nature of the processing, Tinybird will assist Customer by appropriate technical and organizational measures, insofar as this is possible, to respond to data subjects’ requests to exercise their rights under Chapter III of the GDPR.
+Taking into account the nature of the processing, Tinybird will assist Customer by appropriate technical and organizational measures, insofar as this is possible, to respond to data subjects’ requests to exercise their rights under Chapter III of the GDPR or other applicable Data Protection Laws.
 Tinybird will promptly notify Customer of requests received by Tinybird, unless otherwise required by applicable law.
 Customer may make changes to Personal Data processed with the Tinybird Platform using the features and functionality of the Tinybird Platform.
 Tinybird will not make changes to such data except as agreed in writing with Customer.
 If and to the extent that Customer is unable to respond to a data subject request by using features and functionality of the Tinybird Platform and a response to the data subject is required by Data Protection Laws, Tinybird will, upon written request by Customer, reasonably assist Customer in responding to the request.

 3.10 Records of Processing Activities.
 Tinybird will maintain records of its processing activities as required by Article 30.2 of the GDPR, and make such records available to the applicable supervisory authority upon request.

 4.1 Disclosure and Transfer of Personal Data.
 Tinybird will not disclose or transfer Personal Data to any third party without the prior written permission of Customer, except (i) as specifically stated in the Agreement or this DPA, or (ii) where such disclosure or transfer is required by any applicable law, regulation, or public authority.